top of page

 • Provide investigative leads to solve crimes

 Dallas saw an overall crime in the city reduction of 4.1 percent in 2011.
 Violent crime dropped 8.8 percent, and property crime dropped 3.5 percent.
 Homicides have reached a 44-year low.
 Total crime from 2003 to 2011 was down 38.9 percent.
-Police Chief David Brown says the beefed-up police staffing made a significant difference in the department’s crime-fighting efforts.
+Beefed-up police staffing made a significant difference in the department’s crime-fighting efforts.

 Over a Decade of Results